mrtztg/azure-104-notes/README.md

 - All Azure resource usage gets billed to the payment method of the subscription
 - Types: Free subscription, Pay-As-You-Go (PAYG), Enterprise agreements

+### Resource
+- An entity managed by Azure
+- **Expected examples**: Virtual Machine (VM), web app, storage account
+- **Unexpected examples**: Public IP address, network interface card (NIC), network security group (NSG)
+- Accounts can be given read, update, and owner rights to resources

 ### Resource Group
+- A way of organising resources in a subscription
-- Logical container for Azure resources
+- Acts as a folder structure for resources
-- Resources within a resource group share the same lifecycle
+- All resources must belong to only one resource group
-- Used for organizing, managing, and billing resources
+- Resource groups can be deleted (which deletes the resources inside)
+- A way to separate out projects, keeping unrelated things separate

 ![tenant-sub-resourcegroup](assets/tenant-sub-resourcegroup.jpg)